calliope-project/ec_modules/docs/development_guide/getting_started.md

         copier copy modules/_template/ modules/
         ```

-        You'll be promted with some questions.
+        You'll be prompted with some questions.
 After answering them, `copier` will auto-generate the module for you!

         ```html
         🎤 What is your module's name?